-- Demonstrate advanced physical assessment techniques and skills using a systematic and reasoned approach. - Critically evaluate epidemiological data in relation to disease processes in specific populations. - Critically analyse diagnostic test results, microbiology, biochemistry and comprehensive assessment data and synthesise knowledge to develop differential diagnoses. - Integrate and articulate advanced knowledge in anatomy, physiology and pathophysiology to underpin comprehensive health assessment. - Apply critical reasoning to develop an evidence based therapeutic plan of care in collaboration with the client and the inter-professional team.
+- Integrate and articulate advanced knowledge in anatomy, physiology and pathophysiology to underpin comprehensive health history and physical assessment. - Demonstrate advanced physical assessment techniques and skills using a systematic and reasoned approach. - Critically evaluate epidemiological data in relation to disease processes in specific populations. - Critically analyse diagnostic test results, microbiology, biochemistry and comprehensive assessment data and synthesise knowledge to develop differential diagnoses. - Apply critical reasoning to develop an evidence-based therapeutic plan of care in collaboration with the client and the interprofessional team.